 Flame: Flame figure (curly, fiddleback, tiger-stripe) runs perpendicular to the grain and adds a three-dimensional, liquid quality to the surface of the wood especially when it is finished.

 Quilt: Quilt is the term used when the figure has pillowy, oval shapes.
 It is rarer than flame and is sometimes even more three-dimensional in appearance.

 Birdseye: Birdseye figure shows an erratic arrangement of tiny, knot-like (“eye”-shaped) patterns in the wood.

 Bees-wing: Here the figure is more random, sporadic, and disconnected, but can be very beautiful and intense.
 Commonly found in Bubinga, we sometimes have Mahogany sets with bees-wing figure.

 Spider-webbing: On some Rosewoods, you will find dark lines (ink lines) that cross from one annular ring to another in a pattern very similar to a spider’s web.

 Spalting: Spalting is caused by a pattern of bacterial decomposition in dead wood that eventually looks like a black ink line.
 It is often very irregular and does not follow any other grain patterns.
 Wood with spalt should be handled very carefully as it often destabilizes the wood.
 It is a nice choice for inlay and electric guitar tops but is not a good choice for thin acoustic guitar plates.

-Waterfall figure is likened to a very soft, broad and undefined quilt pattern.
+Waterfall: Waterfall figure is likened to a very soft, broad, and undefined quilt pattern.
 The liquidity, three-dimensional texture of the wood seems full of fluid motion – like a “waterfall”.